Impact on Asthma

 Model Policy for School Districts on Stock Bronchodilators, American Lung Association: Model policy, including guidance on how to implement a model policy, and how to create a protocol and procedures document when the model policy is adopted.

 Have an Asthma Action Plan (AAP) on file for every student with asthma.
 The AAPs should be kept in the nurse’s office (or where medication is administered), and with appropriate teachers and staff (e.g., gym teacher).
-The plan outlines what their triggers are, what medications the students take, and what to do in case of difficulty breathing or an exacerbation.
+The plan outlines what the student's triggers are, what medications the student takes, and what to do in case of difficulty breathing or when symptoms worsen.

 Ensure that all staff, including nurses, coaches, and faculty know about asthma, asthma triggers, and what to do in case of an asthma attack, via educational workshops or other outreach.
 Make sure that clear procedures are in place for contingency situations (e.g., school activities outside of the building, information for substitute teachers, and when there is no nurse in the building).